SnellerInc/sneller/README.md

 ## Browser Demo

 You can run queries **for free** against Sneller Cloud from your browser through our [playground](https://sneller.io/playground).
-We've created [a public table containing about 1 billion rows](https://sneller.io/playground) from the [Github Archive](https://www.gharchive.org) data set.
+We've created [a public table containing about 1 billion rows](https://sneller.io/playground) from the [GitHub archive](https://www.gharchive.org) data set.
 Additionally, you can create new ephemeral tables by uploading your own JSON data (but please don't upload anything sensitive!)

 ## Local Demo